 - 1 tablespoon chili powder

 - 1/4 teaspoon cayenne pepper

-- 2 tbsp. cornstarch
+- 2 tablespoons cornstarch

 - 1/4 cup water

-Bring to a boil, then reduce heat, cover and simmer for 50-60 minutes.
-If you want a thicker chili, mix cornstarch and water in small bowl until smooth and add to chili, stirring well.
+Bring to a boil, then reduce heat, cover and simmer for 50 to 60 minutes.
+If you want a thicker chili, mix cornstarch and water in a small bowl until smooth and add to chili, stirring well.

 Uncover and cook for about 10 minutes, until slightly thickened.

 To reheat, place chili in saucepan with 1/4 cup water and cook over medium heat, stirring occasionally, until reheated.